wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-What we did above is we took an anonmyous function and stuck it in a variable.
-If you refresh the page, you will see that in the console, we have doctorize available to us, and we can call it like we did in previous videos.
+In the code above 👆, we have taken the anonymous function and stuck it in a variable.

+If you refresh the page, you will see that in the console, we have `doctorize()` available to us, and we can call it like we did in previous videos.

 ![](@attachment/Clipboard_2020-01-29-18-48-13.png)

-That is what people mean when they say functions are first class citizens.
-WWhat we are doing there is we are creating a variable and then storing the function in that variable name.
+Having the ability to create a variable and then store it in a function is what leads people to say functions are _"first class citizens"_.

-You may come across developers who say to not use function expressions because it gives bad errors.
-Here is an example that demonstrates what they mean by that:
+You may come across developers who say to not use function expressions because they used to give unhelpful errors.

+Previously, anonymous function errors would just tell you that it occurred in an anonymous function, without giving you any clue where the error is happening.
+However, now the dev tool errors are better.

+Here is an example that demonstrates what they mean by that 👇

 ```js
 //Function Expression